 You may elect to defer a portion of your compensation and have the Company contribute your deferred compensation to the Plan on your behalf.
-When taken on a pre-tax basis, these contributions are called "pay deferrals" and are credited to your "pay deferral account."
-When taken on an after-tax basis, these contributions are called "roth pay deferrals" and are credited to your "Roth pay deferral account."
-Contact Vanguard (see "Contacting Vanguard" on page 177) to make a pay deferral election and/or Roth pay deferral election.
+These contributions are called "pay deferrals" and are credited to your "pay deferral account."
+Contact Vanguard (see "Contacting Vanguard" on page 113) to make a pay deferral election.

-Your pay deferrals and Roth pay deferrals may be any whole percentage up to a combined total of 75% of your compensation during a Plan Year.
-However, your total pay deferrals plus Roth pay deferrals may not exceed the dollar limit described in "Dollar Limit," and the Company may limit pay deferrals for highly paid employees to ensure that IRS nondiscrimination tests are met.
+Your pay deferrals may be any whole percentage up to 75% of your compensation during a Plan Year.
+However, your total pay deferrals may not exceed the dollar limit described in "Dollar Limit," and the Company may limit pay deferrals for highly paid employees to ensure that IRS nondiscrimination tests are met.

-Automatic enrollment
+Automatic Enrollment

-If, upon becoming eligible to participate in the Plan, you fail to make an election either to make pay deferral contributions or Roth pay deferral contributions, or to opt out, you will automatically be treated as having made a pay deferral election.
-Your automatic election will start at 3%\ of your compensation and will increase by 1% each year until it reaches 8% (15% if you became eligible to participate in the Plan on or after July 1, 2017).
-This automatic election will cease to apply, however, if and when you make your own pay deferral election or Roth pay deferral election, or elect not to make pay deferral contributions or Roth pay deferral contributions.
-Amounts contributed to your account under automatic enrollment will not be treated as Roth pay deferrals.
+If, upon becoming eligible to participate in the Plan, you fail to make an election either to make pay deferral contributions or to opt out, you will automatically be treated as having made a pay deferral election.
+Your automatic election will start at 2% of your compensation and will increase by 1% each year until it reaches 8%.
+This automatic election will cease to apply, however, if and when you make your own pay deferral election or elect not to make pay deferral contributions.